cstamas/rrf-demo/README.md

 ## Lets fix this

-This is where Remote Repository Filtering comes to play.
-We can fix this ONLY by filtering (while this "nasty" project does several things wrongly, we will NOT touch any of the POM or custom settings XML to achieve this fix).
+This is where Remote Repository Filtering comes to play. **We can fix this solely by filtering** (while this "nasty" project does several things wrongly, we will NOT touch any of the POM or custom settings XML to achieve this fix).